dkrasne/dkrasne/README.md

 Although I have a PhD in Classics, I'm now studying for an MS degree in data analytics & visualization.
 I primarily code in Python, but I also know R and have taught myself a little bit of JavaScript purely for fun(?).

+Feel free to take a look at [my portfolio](http://pratt.darcykrasne.com/Portfolio/)!

 <!--